blbadger/blbadger.github.io/3-body-problem-2.md

 	last_time_steps = time_steps
 ```

-Now we assemble an array of all locations that we do not have a stored value for and can
+Now we assemble an array of all locations that we do not have a stored value for,

 ```python
 	start_x = x_center - x_range/2